 Do you have special requirements for your printed documents?
 A company logo?
-Special fonts and colours?
-Then use the sample templates to customise your own templates to print invoices and quotes in Practice Manager.
+Special fonts and colors?
+Then use the sample templates to customize your own templates to print invoices and quotes in Practice Manager.

 If you have a large team, then you can use automatic notifications to keep everyone informed about their jobs in Practice Manager.

 You can integrate with an external Document Management system to take advantage of an array of features, such as document sharing and collaboration with clients and your team members.

 Congratulations, you have reached the last step in your implementation journey.